benedictquartey/open-spatial-grounding/README.md

 # open-spatial-grounding
-Out of the box open source package for grounding open vocabulary objects with spatial constraints in 3D maps.
+Out of the box package for grounding open vocabulary objects with spatial constraints in 3D maps.

 ![Splash](assets/images/splash.gif?raw=true)